7446Nguyen/6306_Project1/README.md

 # 6306_Project1
 This directory contains files associated with MS6306 Doing Data Science Project 1.
 The main intent of this project is to demonstrate: exploratory data analysis, data visualization, and KNN model building and hyperparameter tunning.
-Created by Jeff Nguyen and Adam Ruthford link to Adam Ruthford's youtube video: https://youtu.be/xCZE_6JdLIo Link to Jeff Nguyen's youtube video: the folder contains the following files: two source files "Beers.csv" and "Breweries.csv" "Budweiser C level presentation.pptx" which is the final slide deck for our presentation
+Created by Jeff Nguyen and Adam Ruthford link to Adam Ruthford's youtube video: https://youtu.be/xCZE_6JdLIo \n Link to Jeff Nguyen's youtube video: https://youtu.be/S81P0s2jCSo \n the folder contains the following files: two source files "Beers.csv" and "Breweries.csv" "Budweiser C level presentation.pptx" which is the final slide deck for our presentation